Sociology-Anthropology (SOC, ANTH)

 INTRODUCTION TO HUMAN SERVICES

 This course is for students interested in learning about, or entering, the human services profession.
-It reviews the history, the range, and the goals of human services together with a survey of various strategies and approaches to human problems.
-A twenty-hour community service component is an optional element of the course.
-Prerequisite: SOC 110 and/or PSY 110; or consent of instructor.
+It reviews the history, the range and the goals of human services together with a survey of various strategies and approaches to human problems.
+A 20-hour community service component is an optional element of the course.

 RACE, CLASS, GENDER, AND SEXUALITY

 A survey course in the sociological field of social inequality.
 This course explores the explanations and persistence of poverty and inequality.
 Consideration is given to how dynamics of race, class and gender interact, creating historically specific and enduring patterns of inequality.
 Among the subjects explored are class, race/ethnicity, gender, intersectionality, power, elites, poverty, social mobility and status attainment.
 While most of the focus is on the United States, these subjects are also explored within comparative and historical frameworks.

 This course examines law as a social institution that involves an interactive process: on the one hand, law is created and maintained by human beings, and on the other hand, law provides the structure within which human beings develop values pertaining to justice and injustice.
 This course examines how law is used to address social problems, settle disputes and exert power over others.
 Specific attention is given to the legal social control of race, class and gender.
 This course addresses how law permeates all facets of life from personal identity to the development of domestic institutions to the governing of international relations.
 Prerequisite: SOC 110 or junior or senior standing.
 Alternate years.